 effective vaccination and other mitigation techniques have limited the prevalence of the virus.

-If people think their companion dogs need the CAV-2 vaccine to protect against CAV-2 virus, Dr. Dodds prefers to give the oral version after the initial set of puppy shots.
+If people think their companion dogs need the CAV-2 vaccine to protect against CAV-2 virus, W. Jean Dodds prefers to give the oral version after the initial set of puppy shots.
 The second option is to give the intranasal Bordetella combination.